Evaluation and Guidelines

-All third-year required clinical clerkships will use the same process to provide mid-rotation feedback to students.
+All third-year required clinical clerkships will use the same process to provide mid-rotation feedback on the second Friday of the clerkship to students.
 The mid-rotation feedback process will include the following three components:

-2. An assessment of performance completed by the attending (assigned/completed via one45).
+- An assessment of performance completed by the attending (EPA-1 assigned/completed via one45).

-You will be evaluated at the end of each two week section by your attending on One45.
+You will be evaluated and receive a final evaluation at the end of each two-week rotation by your attending in One45.
 Each student will be evaluated on the performance goals and/or objectives previously listed in this handout and the components of the Student Evaluation form.
-This will account for 60% of your grade.
-We will take the highest score on the evaluations from each site to average out to the final evaluation score.
+We will take the average of the two final evaluations and that will be 50% of your grade.
 You must have ONE evaluation from each site calculated for your overall evaluation grade.

 In addition, students will be required to perform a complete neurological examination for the resident, fellow or attending.

 Students will take the National Board Shelf Exam and the end of their clerkship.

 Please visit the Student Affairs website @ https://med.uth.edu/admissions/student-affairs/ for more information regarding absentee policy, duty hours, and student mistreatment.